-Blood Purified by Hood's Sarsaparilla and Health Is Good.
+Blood Purified by Hood's Sarsapa rilla and Health Is Good.

-'I was troubled for a long time with catarrh and a bad feeling in my head.
-I began taking Hood's Sarsaparilla, and it did man world of good.
-My sufferings from catarrh are over and my health is good."
+'I was troubled for a long time with tarrh and a bad feeling in my head.
+I be-gan taking Hood's Sarsaparilla, and it did me a world of good.
+My sufferings from catarrh are over and my health is good.'
 Mrs. A. A. Libby, Pownal, Maine.